TiemDang/Reinforcement_Learning_GBFVS/readme.md

 - At each timestep, the agent captures the current game screen and applies OCR and image processing techniques to extract relevant features as observations.
 - Based on these observations, the agent selects an action for a character it control according to its policy.
 - The environment then transitions to a new state, and a reward is computed.
+- This loop continues until the episode terminates.

 ## **3. RL interaction components**
-- This loop continues until the episode terminates.## **3.
-The agent–environment interaction elements**

 ### **3.1 Environment**
 The game screen during a match in Granblue Fantasy Versus: Rising.
 ### **3.2 Observation (17 features)**